MacIver-Lab/Ergodic-Information-Harvesting/README.md

   - If using Linux or MacOS, simply run this command in a terminal: `jupyter notebook`
 - A new browser tab should pop up.
 Find and open `Ergodic-Information-Harvesting-Simulation.ipynb` under the file list.
 Note that Jupyter notebook will use the current directory of your command prompt as the working directory: if you don't see the code folder, that means your command window is in a different folder and you need to navigate to `/SimulationCode/` before running `jupyter notebook`
 - Once opened, you should see the code for simulation and you are now good to go to reproduce the results of our study.
 - **NOTE**: Depending on your operating system, you **may need to prevent your system from going to sleep**.
 This is necessary with MacOS.
-With MacOS, there are two ways to do this: 1.
-Open a terminal, and type `caffeinate` and hit return.
-Your system will be prevented from sleeping until you hit Control-C. 2.
-Go to System Preferences, Energy Saver panel, and click the box that says "Prevent computer from sleeping automatically when the display is off".
+With MacOS: Open a terminal, and type `caffeinate` and hit return.
+Your system will be prevented from sleeping until you hit Control-C.

 ## How to Reproduce Figure Results
 There are two stages required to reproduce the published figure results.
 First, follow the simulation section below to run EIH simulation trials to reproduce the data required for figures.
 Then proceed to the figure plotting code to reproduce the figure results.

 ### Benchmark Running Time
 **The total run time to run both the simulation and figure plotting code is 45.6 hours for a 2015 MacOS desktop system (iMac 2015, Intel i7 Quad Core with 4.4GHz turboboost, running with `nThreads = 8`).
 Most of this time is for Supplementary Figures 1 and 4, which have close to 200 simulations.
-Therefore, in addition to the full simulation code provided and detailed in Step 1, we have also included previously simulated dataset which can be viewed by setting a flag in the figure generation code in Step 2 below, which allows immediate reproduction of published figures.
+Therefore, in addition to the full simulation code provided and detailed in Step 1, we have also included our published dataset which can be viewed by setting a flag in the figure generation code in Step 2 below, which allows immediate reproduction of published figures.
 This also provides a baseline of comparison for results that you generate.**

 |   Figure  | Total Running Time (Hours) |
 |:---------:|:--------------------------:|